65487123/zprpc/README-EN.md

        involve the issue of multi-thread concurrency, which is similar to the singleton mode, such as visibility, semi-initialization, etc.
     2、Not every rpc call will block a connection.
 Like http1.0, every http request creates a new connection, and then closes the connection after the request is initiated.
 During this time, this connection only serves this one A http request.
-Although http1.1 has keepalive and pipeling mechanisms, at the same time, the connection can only serve one http request, and the next http request must wait for the previous http request Will be sent back.
+Although http1.1 has keepalive and pipeling mechanisms, due to the orderly reception of responses, there will be a line header blocking problem (if the response to the head of the queue request is not received, the connection is blocked, and the subsequent response can only be waited for).
+(Although http2.0 does not have the above problems, and the content is encoded in binary, it is still the http protocol.
+There are so many useless fields in the http protocol, and the performance is destined to not be very high)
-	And my connection mechanism is at the same time, multiple rpc requests can share a connection without any blocking.
+	And my connection mechanism is at the same time, multiple RPC requests can share a connection, almost without any blocking.
 	For example, there are two projects A and B each containing a set of services, which are deployed on different machines.
 Method a in project A will call method e in project B, method b will call method f, and method c will call method g.
 ![example](https://gitee.com/zeping-lu/pngs-for-readme/raw/master/readme0.png)